Evaristekanova/my-brand/README.md

 # my-brand
-this rep is all about my portfolio
+this repository is all about my portfolio